15 Visualization

 • When possible, color-code labels and place them directly next to data rather than in a separate legend.
 Legends force readers to glance back and forth to remember what different colors or lines mean.

-• When making histograms or density plots, it is challenging to compare distributions when they are placed side-by-side.
+• When making histograms or density plots, it is challenging to compare distributions when they are placed side by side.
 Instead, facilitate comparison of distributions by vertically aligning them, or making them transparent and placed on the same axes.

-• If the scale makes it hard to see important differences, consider transforming the data (e.g. taking the logarithm).
+• If the scale makes it hard to see important differences, consider transforming the data (e.g., taking the logarithm).

 • When making bar plots, be very careful about the vertical y-axis.
 A classic “misleading visualization” mistake is to cut off the bottom of the bars by placing the endpoint of the y-axis at some arbitrary value near the smallest data point.
-This is misleading because people interpret bar plots in terms of the relative area of the bars (i.e. the amount of ink taken up by the bar), not just their absolute y-values.
+This is misleading because people interpret bar plots in terms of the relative area of the bars (i.e., the amount of ink taken up by the bar), not just their absolute y-values.

 • If a key variable from your design is mapped to color, choose the color scale carefully.
-For example, if the variable is binary or categorical, choose visually distinct colors to maximize contrast (e.g. black, blue, and orange).
+For example, if the variable is binary or categorical, choose visually distinct colors to maximize contrast (e.g., black, blue, and orange).
 If the variable is ordinal or continuous, use a color gradient.
-If there is a natural midpoint (e.g. if some values are negative and some are positive), consider using a diverging scale (e.g. different colors at each extreme).
-Remember also that a portion of your audience may be color-blind.2
+If there is a natural midpoint (e.g., if some values are negative and some are positive), consider using a diverging scale (e.g., different colors at each extreme).
+Remember also that a portion of your audience may be colorblind.2

-• 2 Palettes like viridis have been designed to be colorblind-friendly and also perceptually uniform (i.e. the perceived difference between 0.1 and 0.2 is approximately the same as the difference between 0.8 and 0.9).
+2 Palettes like viridis have been designed to be colorblind-friendly and also perceptually uniform (i.e., the perceived difference between 0.1 and 0.2 is approximately the same as the difference between 0.8 and 0.9).

-• 15.1.3 Principle 3: Show the data
+15.1.3 Principle 3: Show the data

 Looking at older papers, you may be alarmed to notice how little information is contained in the graphs.
 The worst offenders might show just two bars, representing average values for two conditions.
 This kind of plot adds very little beyond a sentence in the text reporting the means, but it can also be seriously misleading.
 It hides real variation in the data, making a noisy effect based on a few data points look the same as a more systematic one based on a larger sample.
-Additionally, it collapses the distribution of the data, making a multi-modal distribution look the same as a unimodal one.
+Additionally, it collapses the distribution of the data, making a multimodal distribution look the same as a unimodal one.
 The third principle of modern statistical visualization is to show the data and visualize variability in some form.

 The most minimal form of this principle is to always include error bars.3 Error bars turn a purely descriptive visualization into an inferential one.
 They represent a minimal form of uncertainty about the possible statistics that might have been observed, not just the one that was actually observed.
-Figure 15.11 shows the Stiller data with (bootstrapped) error bars.
+Figure 15.11 shows the data with (bootstrapped) error bars.

-• Figure 15.11: Error bars (95% CIs) added to the Stiller data line graph.
+Figure 15.11: Error bars (95% CIs) added to the Stiller data line graph.

 A common problem arises when we want to add error bars to a dodged bar plot.
 Naively, we’d expect we could just dodge the error bars in the same way we dodged the bars themselves: